ta-data-lis/Project-Week-2-Lisbon/Readme.md

 ## Project Description

-_**Request**:In this project, you will do and present an analysis of your choosing on a topic related to Lisbon, Berlin or Barcelona._
+_Request:In this project, you will do and present an analysis of your choosing on a topic related to Lisbon, Berlin or Barcelona._

 **Delivered**: An overview of Lisbon's cultural offer.
 We focused on the events' categories, seasonality, most used venues and price barrier.